 NOT the golfing machine Swinging – Separation from TGM

 I’m not into the golfing machine system since thinking of the swing as pure geometrical idea where the picture align with the inner intention is very far from how I see the golf swing.
-I only write this article since one of the protocols that I write about has the name swinging in it.
-And another one has the name hitting in it but it doesn’t origin from the golfing machine.
+I only write this article since one of the protocols that I teach is called Big Arc Swinger.
+And another is named the Trail Power Hitter but it doesn’t origin from the golfing machine.

 I’ve actually never read it since I wanted a fresh perspective.
 I’ve studied loads and loads of other mechanical instruction to be able to understand what the best did theoretically but the closest I come to TGM is studying Mac O’Grady which I believe is a development of their hitting protocol.